Property Insurance Platform

 We launched the MVP internally with account managers, who frequently needed to retrieve documents like SOVs under time-sensitive conditions.
 Prior to the redesign, finding a single file could take anywhere from 1 to 12 minutes.
 After the launch, the average retrieval time dropped to 30 seconds, with a maximum of 2 minutes.

-This shift significantly improved daily workflows, and validated that UX even without a search engine can drive both speed and perceived product quality.
+This shift significantly improved daily workflows and validated that UX—even without a search engine—can drive both speed and perceived product quality.
+I carried these solutions forward and built on them in other parts of the platform, including the home page/dashboard, as seen above.

 This full case study is private.
 If you would like to learn more, please reach out to me.
 I'd love to hear from you!